 UUFA’s Alphabet Family invites people who identify anywhere on the LGBTQIA+ spectrum to gather for fun and fellowship, usually on the fourth Sunday afternoon of every month.
 Contact Ynza Morgan Star for information about the team and the family.

-The Fellowship’s Racial Justice Team has worked on the congregation’s goal of engaging in dismantling white supremacy, with guidance from UUA through opportunities like the New Day Rising Conference and by reading such books as White Fragility.
-In 2017 the congregation adopted A Resolution: Racial Justice and Equity.
+The Fellowship’s Racial Justice Team meets monthly to further the congregation’s goal of engaging in dismantling white supremacy, with guidance from UUA through opportunities like the New Day Rising Conference and by reading and discussing books such as White Fragility.
+In 2017, the congregation adopted A Resolution: Racial Justice and Equity.
 Members have supported Black and Latinx Athenians through financial gifts to such organizations as the Athens Anti-Discrimination Movement (AADM) and Dignidad Inmigrante en Athens and have participated in actions led by AADM and the Economic Justice Coalition.

 For over a decade the Fellowship has been recognized as a Green Sanctuary Congregation by UUA.
 Through the years the Team met the requirements to create a wildlife habitat on our grounds, worked to decrease invasive plants, developed composting and recycling processes, and reduced energy use, most recently by working with donors to install solar panels on the roof.
 To learn more, contact Mark Williams.